3rd CEAMeS Workshop

 2nd CEAMeS Workshop

-Next week (9th – 11th of May) the 2nd CEAMeS Workshop is about to start.
-After the successful debut last year, when the workshop took place at the FernUniversität in Hagen, the Center for Macroeconomic Research at Xiamen University in China (XMU) will host the second event.
-Like last year, the workshop will again deal with current challenges concerning East Asian economies and especially China.
+From 9th – 11th of May 2018 the 2nd CEAMeS Workshop took place.
+After the successful debut the year before, when the workshop took place at the FernUniversität in Hagen, the Center for Macroeconomic Research at Xiamen University in China (XMU) hosted the second event.
+Like 2017, the workshop again dealt with current challenges concerning East Asian economies and especially China.

-Prof. Wagner and Prof Schmerer are going to guide the delegation from the FernUniversität in Hagen which includes Linda Glawe, Antonia Reinecke and Michael Murach.
-The researchers will present their current research activities within the three-day workshop.
+Prof. Wagner and Prof Schmerer guided the delegation from the FernUniversität in Hagen which includes Linda Glawe, Antonia Reinecke and Michael Murach.
+The researchers presented their current research activities within the three-day workshop.

-The workshop includes over twenty presentations by authors from five different countries.
-Prof. Wagner has the honor to speak, together with Prof. Wuyuan Chen and Prof. Wenpu Li (both XMU), at the opening ceremony.
+The workshop included over twenty presentations by authors from five different countries.
+Prof. Wagner had the honor to speak, together with Prof. Wuyuan Chen and Prof. Wenpu Li (both XMU), at the opening ceremony.
 You can download the program as a PDF-file following this link [PDF].

 “Macroeconomic Development and Trade in East Asia”